wangziqi2013/wangziqi2013.github.io/_posts/2021-10-14-arch-implications.markdown

 by the frequency of invocations rather than the per-function overhead: More frequent invocation may prevent cold start from happening, but on the absolute scale, more concurrently running functions will consume more bandwidth than a few functions that require more bandwidth for each.

+The paper then studies the relation between system capacity, which is defined as the maximum ipc that could sustain a stable throughput without severely degrading function latency, and the memory size, which is either the physical memory installed on the worker node, or the amount of memory allocated to the VM instance.
+The paper observes that under certain thresholds, the system capacity grows proportionally with the memory size.